mpi-advance/MPIPCL/README.md

         int partition: id of the partition to be checked
     - Output:
         - flag: returned TRUE if the partition has arrived, False otherwise.

+#### Classes and Structs
+Information about classes and structs may be accessed by using Doxygen with the supplied DoxyFile

 ### Acknowlegments